lizsugar/slider-button-card/README.md

 #### Media player
 Default behavior: slider is used for volume control, when there is an entity picture it will be used instead of the icon.
 In this example the action button is used to toggle play/pause.
+Tapping on the body of the card will bring up the entity detail.
 <table>
 <tr>
 <td></td>